Select Page

 1. Historical Context

-The division of Germany after World War II left Berlin, the capital city, divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union, France, and the United Kingdom.
-While East Germany emerged under Soviet control, West Germany aligned with Western democratic countries.
+The division of Germany after World War II left Berlin, the capital city, divided into four zones controlled by the victorious Allied powers: these were the United States, the Soviet Union, France and the United Kingdom.
+While East Germany stood under the stewardship of the Soviet Union, west Germany was affiliated to the democratic world.

 2. Construction of the Wall